 On the other hand, when the economy overheats, inflationary pressures spike.
 So the government cut its spending to prevent a worse effect (i.e., hyperinflation).
 Lower spending reduces aggregate demand – and so does inflationary pressure.
 The side effect is lower economic growth.

-Then, some expenditures provide monetary income for households, such as unemployment benefits and other social security benefits.
-They help the unemployed, or the underprivileged maintain a minimum standard of living.
-And ultimately, such spending helps reduce extreme poverty.
+Some expenditures provide monetary income for households, such as unemployment benefits and other social security benefits.
+They help the unemployed or the underprivileged maintain a minimum standard of living, and ultimately, such spending helps reduce extreme poverty.

 Government spending is a fiscal tool other than taxes.
 The government uses both to influence economic activity.
-When it intervenes in the economy, the government can change its spending, taxes, or combine the two.
+When it intervenes in the economy, the government can change its spending and taxes or combine the two.

-When governments adopt expansionary policies, they will increase spending.
-Conversely, in a contractionary policy, they will reduce their spending.
+When governments adopt expansionary policies, they increase spending.
+Conversely, they reduce spending in a contractionary policy.

-Expansionary fiscal policy.
-This policy is to revive economic growth, usually during a recession.
+Expansionary fiscal policy revives economic growth, usually during a recession.
 Higher spending leads to increased demand for goods and services in the economy.

-Higher demand stimulates businesses to increase their production.
-They also started recruiting new workers.
-As a result, the economy grew, and the unemployment rate fell.
+Higher demand stimulates businesses to increase their production and recruit new workers.
+As a result, the economy grows, and the unemployment rate falls.

 A growing economy leads to better prospects for household income.
 Because they have more money, they should spend more on goods and services.
 Again, it encourages businesses to increase production.
 This process continues, and as a result, increases in government spending have a multiplier effect on the economy’s output.